dekoza/mtgpl/MID.rst

    Spells can't be countered.

    Each instant and sorcery card in your graveyard has flashback.
 The flashback cost is equal to that card's mana cost.

+:mtgtip:`A-Lier, Disciple of the Drowned<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/9/79a6bf25-4e94-4760-b4f5-69c78ac98fb5.jpg?1645415764|https://scryfall.com/card/mid/A-59/a-lier-disciple-of-the-drowned?utm_source=api>`
+   Spells can't be countered.

+   As long as it's your turn, each instant and sorcery card in your graveyard has flashback.
+The flashback cost is equal to that card's mana cost.

 :mtgtip:`Locked in the Cemetery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/8/68593c6d-8d1b-4c36-84a1-f1144669825e.jpg?1634349012|https://scryfall.com/card/mid/60/locked-in-the-cemetery?utm_source=api>`